alswla/alswla/README.md

-Hello, I'm Minji(Chloe) Han, a developer dedicated to **enhancing experience**.
+Hello, I'm Minji(Chloe) Han.
-I understand the **importance of experience** through projects that improved customer and employee experiences.

-Moving beyond planning and analyzing user(customer, employee and so on) experience improvements, I became a developer to **directly lead and make enhancements in detail.**

-I aspire to be a developer deeply committed to understanding the user's perspective, never overlooking a single detail in my quest to enhance UX.
-By meticulously focusing on every aspect of user experience and continuously striving for improvement, I am dedicated to ensuring that every project not only meets but exceeds user expectations.
+I aim to become a software engineer who can design and develop services grounded in a deep understanding of user experience and convenience.
+By thoroughly considering how users interact with the services, I strive to build solutions that are both effective and user-centered.

 <br>